wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - May make chems too plentiful if playing without loot scarcity mods.

 [Immersive Fast Travel Encounters](https://www.nexusmods.com/newvegas/mods/73879) - A user configurable overhaul of the fast travel system that implements D&D styled random encounters when the player fast travels.
-- Incompatible with [Transporters](https://www.nexusmods.com/newvegas/mods/77645) and any other mod that travel through means other than the pip-boy map.

 [Immersive Sleeping Encounters](https://www.nexusmods.com/newvegas/mods/74289) - A user configurable overhaul of the sleep system that implements D&D styled random encounters when the player naps.